revanthkolli/manasulomaatalu/_posts/2016-3-6-Krishnagadi-Veera-Prema-Gadha-An-Elongated-Suspense-Love-Story.md

 title: Krishnagadi Veera Prema Gadha - An Elongated Suspense Love Story
 description: A film review of Krishna Gadi Veera Prema Gadha
 categories: ['Movie Review', 'Telugu Cinema']
-tags: ['telugu movie', 'review', 'krishna gadi veera prema gadha', 'krishnagadi veera prema gadha', 'nani', 'mehreen', 'vishal chandrasekhar', 'hanu raghavapudi', 'yuvaraj']
+tags: ['telugu movie', 'movie review', 'krishna gadi veera prema gadha', 'krishnagadi veera prema gadha', 'nani', 'mehreen', 'vishal chandrasekhar', 'hanu raghavapudi', 'yuvaraj']
 image: kgvpg_poster.jpg
 author: revanth_kolli
 rating: 3.25
+year: 2016
 ---

 <p style="text-align: left;">Nani is an underrated actor in Telugu cinema who has done a number of versatile roles over the years.
 His last film, <a href="https://en.wikipedia.org/wiki/Bhale_Bhale_Magadivoy" target="_blank">Bhale Bhale Magadivoy</a>, did wonders at the box office and gave him the recognition he truly deserved as an actor with both great comic timing and emotional depth in his expressions.
 I'm a fan of a number of his movies, including <a href="https://en.wikipedia.org/wiki/Ala_Modalaindi" target="_blank">Ala Modalaindi</a> and <a href="https://en.wikipedia.org/wiki/Pilla_Zamindar">Pilla Zamindar</a>, so I was thrilled to learn that his latest movie was still playing in theaters when I came home for spring break.</p>